 Paper-based processing has been a staple of the home service industry for years.
 Ranging from voluntary field analysis reports and lead capture forms, to mandatory state legal disclosures, trade professionals can spend hours of precious time dealing with and creating paper-based work forms and processes.
 In the past, a home service business could either hire the staff necessary to manage these documents, outsource the service at a costly rate, or fall behind and lose potential new business, or even risk legal action.

-The face of the plumbing industry is changing, with the trade quickly becoming overrun with new competition.
-Whether it be licensed technicians who are simply handymen or do-it-yourselfers looking to save money, it has become increasingly difficult for true plumbing companies to stand out among all the options available to the modern-day consumer.
+Whether it’s competing with licensed technicians who are simply handymen or do-it-yourselfers looking to save money, the plumbing industry is facing major changes—and challenges.
+It’s become increasingly difficult for industry pros to stand out among all the options available to the modern-day consumer and many companies are wondering what they can do maintain homeowner interest.

 Guest blog by Joe Dowd